-- Receive, periodically, from the General Auditor and from management of each line of business and corporate function (including Risk and Compliance), as appropriate, communications and presentations on significant control issues in internal audit reports, management letters, and regulatory authorities’ examination reports, and such other significant control matters that are identified by the relevant line of business or corporate function, as appropriate, and the resolution status thereof.
+- Receive, periodically, from the General Auditor and from management of each line of business and corporate function (including Risk and Compliance), as appropriate, communications and presentations on trends and emerging issues, significant control issues in internal audit reports, management letters, and regulatory authorities’ examination reports, and such other significant control matters that are identified by the relevant line of business or corporate function, as appropriate, and the resolution status thereof.

 The Audit Committee may initiate such other inquiries into the affairs of the corporation as it deems necessary or appropriate.

 - Receive periodic presentations from management and the independent registered public accounting firm on:

 - The identification and resolution status of material weaknesses in the internal control environment and any significant deficiencies in the design or operation of internal controls that could adversely affect the corporation’s ability to record, process, summarize and report financial data.